What is Theravāda?

 Practice tradition

-Theravāda is not primarily devotional; it is contemplative.
-Monastic life is structured around the vinaya (precepts), study and meditation, with insight (vipassanā) and concentration (samatha) treated as two complementary cultivations.
-The Thai forest tradition — Ajahn Chah, Ajahn Mun and their lineages — preserves a particularly rigorous monastic and meditative form, and was instrumental in the late-twentieth-century Western inheritance.
+Theravāda is primarily contemplative, not devotional.
+Monastic life is structured around the vinaya (precepts), study, and meditation.
+Insight (vipassanā) and concentration (samatha) are treated as two complementary cultivations.
+The Thai forest tradition — the lineage of Ajahn Mun and Ajahn Chah§ — preserves a particularly rigorous monastic and meditative form, and was central to the tradition's transmission to the West in the late twentieth century.

 The modern Western inheritance